vircadia/vircadia-native-core/pkg-scripts/README.md

 DEBVERSION="Semver e.g. 2021.1.3" DEBEMAIL="your-email@somewhere.com" DEBFULLNAME="Your Full Name" ./pkg-scripts/make-deb-server
 ```
 This script assumes default configuration, with a build directory in the root of the project.
 It will retrieve the current git commit date and hash and append it to your specified version.
-If successfully created the .deb file will be available in the project root.
+If successfully created, the .deb file will be available in the project root.

 ## Amazon Linux 2